Specific Practice & Industry Groups Details:

-Antitrust; Competition Law; Banking Law; Finance; Business and Tort Litigation (USA); Business Restructuring; Reorganization; Capital Markets; Corporate Criminal Investigations; Employee Benefits; Executive Compensation; Energy; Environmental Law; Health Law; Safety; Financial Institutions Litigation; Regulation; Global Disputes; Government Regulation; Health Care; Insurance Recovery; Intellectual Property; Issues; Appellate Practice; Labor and Employment; Mergers and Acquisitions; Private Equity; Real Estate; Securities Litigation; SEC Enforcement; Tax Law.
+Antitrust; Competition Law; Banking Law; Finance; Business and Tort Litigation - USA; Business Restructuring; Reorganization; Capital Markets; Corporate Criminal Investigations; Employee Benefits; Executive Compensation; Energy; Environmental Law; Health Law; Safety; Financial Institutions Litigation; Regulation; Global Disputes; Government Regulation; Health Care; Insurance Recovery; Intellectual Property; Issues; Appellate Practice; Labor and Employment; Life Sciences; Mergers and Acquisitions; Private Equity; Projects and Infrastructure; Real Estate; Securities Litigation; SEC Enforcement; Tax Law.

 Documents by Lawyers at this office

 HHS Proposes Revisions to the Common Rule for Protection of Human Research Subjects

 Edgar J. Asebey,Maureen Bennett,Michele R. Goodman,Glenn L. Krinsky,Heather O'Shea, September 10, 2015

 On September 2, 2015, the U.S. Department of Health and Human Services ("HHS") and numerous other federal departments and agencies released the long-awaited proposed revisions to the Federal Policy for the Protection of Human Subjects, or "Common Rule," now published in the...

 Third Circuit Affirms the FTC's Authority to Regulate and Enforce Data Security

 Richard J. Johnson,Todd S. McClelland,Daniel J. McLoon,Michael G. Morgan,Jeffrey Rabkin, September 1, 2015